unkhz/heroku-buildpack-nodejs-grunt-compass/README.md

     grunt.registerTask('heroku:production', 'clean less mincss uglify');

-Don't forget to add grunt to your dependencies in `package.json`.
+Don't forget to add Grunt and Bower to your dependencies in `package.json`.
 If your grunt tasks depend on other pre-defined tasks make sure to add these dependencies as well:

     "dependencies": {
         ...
+        "bower": "*",
         "grunt": "*",
         "grunt-contrib": "*",
         "less": "*"